-You can log into 339 from anywhere on campus using an ssh client that support ssh2.
-If you're off campus, you'll need to either use the VPN or an ssh tunnel.
+You can log into 339 from anywhere using an ssh client that support ssh2.
 Once you log into 339 with the username and password we'll supply you, you'll land in you home directory, ~you.
 Unless you ask otherwise, your login shell is /bin/bash.
 All shell scripts in this class will assume that shell.